 I think what makes us different is from the start we really just wanted to NOT be just another bar and I think we have achieved that.
 We also try our best to be as affordable as possible.
 And we make sure ideas are fresh and we keep them coming there are times where we have events and we’re not 100% if it will click but we still risk it not overthink and the results are always great in the end.

-Club Bodega’s branding is a refreshing departure from the typical club scene.
-Their focus on affordability, creativity, and a relaxed atmosphere sets them apart, attracting a diverse clientele, from Gen Z and millennials to established professionals..
-They prioritize fresh ideas, constantly evolving their offerings to keep things exciting and engaging.
+Club Bodega’s branding is a refreshing change from the typical club scene.
+Their focus on affordability, creativity, and a relaxed atmosphere sets them apart, attracting a diverse crowd, from Gen Z and millennials to established professionals.
+They prioritize fresh ideas, constantly evolving to keep things exciting.

-We were particularly impressed by Club Bodega’s unique branding, which strikes a balance between minimalist and maximalist design elements.
-The venue’s concrete walls, the Berlin-inspired underground techno bathroom, and the iconic IBC water tank repurposed as a DJ booth all contribute to the club’s distinctive ambiance
+We were particularly impressed by Club Bodega’s unique branding, which balances minimalist and maximalist design elements.
+The venue’s concrete walls, the Berlin-inspired underground techno bathroom, and the iconic IBC water tank repurposed as a DJ booth all contribute to the club’s distinctive ambiance.

 Industrial Design that Inspires

-The industrial design of Club Bodega is a testament to their resourcefulness and creativity.
-Inspired by their own childhood experiences hosting parties in an old bodega, they transformed the space into a unique and inviting venue.
-The rugged aesthetic, reminiscent of a bodega, exudes a welcoming and comfortable vibe, setting it apart from the flashy, intimidating atmosphere often associated with clubs. [ zoom in / click photo ]
+Club Bodega’s industrial design showcases resourcefulness and creativity.
+Inspired by childhood parties in an old bodega, they transformed the space into a welcoming venue.
+The rugged aesthetic evokes a comfortable vibe, a contrast to the often flashy and intimidating atmosphere of other clubs. [ zoom in / click photo ]

-Club Bodega approaches DJ selection with a discerning eye, recognizing the unique taste of the Zamboanga crowd.
-Their guest DJs are carefully chosen to represent a diverse range of genres, ensuring that there’s something for everyone.
-They prioritize the overall experience, aiming to create a space where people can come together, let loose, and enjoy the music.
+Club Bodega thoughtfully selects DJs, recognizing Zamboanga’s diverse musical tastes.
+Their guest DJs represent a wide range of genres, ensuring there’s something for everyone.
+They prioritize the overall experience, aiming to create a welcoming atmosphere where people can relax and enjoy the music.

-It’s worth mentioning that Club Bodega’s commitment to diversifying Zamboanga’s nightlife scene is exemplified by its hosting of larger events such as Luna and SOL Music Festival, featuring a diverse array of genres that go beyond the typical Top 40s playlist.
+Club Bodega’s dedication to diversifying Zamboanga’s nightlife is shown by hosting large events such as Luna and SOL Music Festival, featuring diverse genres beyond typical Top 40 playlists.

 Future Plans: Expanding Horizons and Introducing New Genres

-Club Bodega’s ambitions extend beyond the current landscape.
-They aspire to bring international DJs to Zamboanga, introducing the city to new genres and broadening the musical horizons of their patrons.
+Club Bodega’s goals extend beyond the current scene.
+They plan to bring international DJs to Zamboanga, introducing new genres and broadening the musical experiences for their patrons.
 They hope to continue expanding their offerings, showcasing Amapiano, Afrobeat, Baile Funk, Hip Hop, House, Techno, and more.
-Their ultimate goal is to inspire people to embrace new sounds and expand their musical tastes.
+Their ultimate goal is to inspire people to explore new sounds and expand their musical preferences.

-Renowned artists such as Patty Tiu, Katsy Lee, Nix Damn P!, Mark Thompson and DJ Love to name a few have graced the stage of Club Bodega, adding to its reputation as a hub for exceptional talent.
+Renowned artists such as Patty Tiu, Katsy Lee, Nix Damn P!, Mark Thompson, and DJ Love have performed at Club Bodega, adding to its reputation as a hub for exceptional talent.

-Club Bodega: A Beacon of Inclusivity and Innovation
+Club Bodega: A Hub for Inclusivity and Innovation

-Club Bodega stands as a beacon of inclusivity and innovation in the bustling city of Zamboanga.
-Their dedication to diversity, their unique branding, and their innovative approach to DJ selection have made them a beloved destination for locals and visitors alike.
-Their future plans to bring international DJs and introduce new genres further solidify their position as a trendsetter in Zamboanga’s nightlife scene.
+Club Bodega is a prominent example of inclusivity and innovation in Zamboanga.
+Their commitment to diversity, unique branding, and innovative approach to DJ selection have made them a beloved destination for both locals and visitors.
+Their future plans to bring international DJs and introduce new genres further solidify their position as a trendsetter.

-Club Bodega is more than just a club; it’s a community, a movement, a celebration of individuality and self-expression.
-In a world that often divides, Club Bodega unites, creating a space where everyone feels seen, heard, and valued.
-As they continue to evolve and expand their offerings, Club Bodega is poised to remain a beacon of inclusivity and innovation for years to come.
+Club Bodega is more than just a club; it’s a community, a gathering place, a celebration of individuality and self-expression.
+In a world that often divides, Club Bodega unites, creating a space where everyone feels valued.
+As they continue to grow, Club Bodega is poised to remain a beacon of inclusivity and innovation for years to come.

-Through our interactions with Reiza, Alexia, Allen, and the rest of the Club Bodega team, we gained a profound appreciation for their dedication to creating a space where everyone feels welcome, celebrated, and empowered to embrace their authentic selves.
+Through our interactions with Reiza, Alexia, Allen, and the Club Bodega team, we gained a deep appreciation for their dedication to creating a welcoming space where everyone feels celebrated and empowered to be themselves.

 CONTEXT / INTERVIEW WITH REIZA

-- As a marketing strategy, how do you cater to gen z, millennials and ever evolving demographic, despite the different cultures, religions, and dialects in Zamboanga City?
+• As a marketing strategy, how do you cater to Gen Z, millennials, and an ever-evolving demographic, despite the different cultures, religions, and dialects in Zamboanga City?

 That’s actually the beauty of it.
 Zamboanga is such a diverse city, and we wanted to create a space that not only embraces the differences of the people living in it but celebrates them.
 Just people coming, having pure fun, and no judgments.
 We need more of that, not only in the nightlife industry but everywhere!